kubernetes/enhancements/keps/sig-storage/20191008-raw-block-support.md

 These situations can happen when various Kubernetes components run with raw block volume feature gate on/off:

+* API server on, controller-manager on, kubelet off:
+  * When processing new pods in VolumeManager, it checks that a filesystem PV is used only in `volumeMounts` and block PV in `volumeDevices` and rejects any mismatched PV/Pod to protect a block PV from being formatted and mounted.
+    For that, it evaluates appropriate block-related fields in Pod, PV and PVC even when the feature gate is disabled.
-* API server on, controller-manager on, kubelet off: kubelet does not see `volumeDevices` section in pods and thus it will run the pods as if the pods did not use the volume at all.
-Kubelet should not touch block volumes at all, especially should not format / mount / resize them.
+  * In all other cases, kubelet does not see `volumeDevices` section in pods and thus it will run the pods as if the pods did not use the volume at all.
+    Kubelet will not touch block volumes, especially it will not format / mount / resize them.
+Especially, when the feature is disabled in kubelet while a pod is running and uses a block volume, the volume may not be cleaned up properly when the pod is deleted.
+Manual cleanup may be necessary.

-* API server on, controller-manager off: PV controller will bind / provision filesystem PVs to PVCs that request block volumes.
+* API server on, controller-manager off:
+  * PV controller will not bind block PV to a filesystem PVC and filesystem PV to block PVC.
+Such PVC cannot be used by the cluster in any pod.
+    For that, it evaluates appropriate block-related fields in PV and PVC even when the feature gate is disabled.

 * API server off: all newly created PVs / PVCs / Pods that refer to a block volume are rejected by validation.
-Older objects may keep the field, however, the field is ignored by controller-manager and kubelet as in the previous case.
+Older objects may keep the field to prevent from data corruption (see previous bullets).

-As result, cluster admins are responsible for deleting any pods that use block volumes and all block PV/PVCs before downgrading to an older release / disabling the feature gate.
+As result, cluster admins are responsible for deleting any pods that use block volumes before downgrading to an older release / disabling the feature gate.

 ## Test Plan